gary-archer/oauth.blog/README.md

 ## Next Tasks

-### Basics
+- Add lightbox effect for images will require MDX

-- PRISM for code formatting
+- PRISM
 - Image width to control
-- Add lightbox effect for images
-- Add simple bold or italic formatting
-- Add colors
+- Improve text in line with current blog

 ### Local Deployment